-The entity's risk management framework is established to identify and manage the risks faced by the entity, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
 The risk management framework is regularly reviewed to reflect changes in market conditions and the entity's activities.
 The entity, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.